joakim/kay/README.md

 It's cells all the way down, from modules to values.
 Cells consist of internal state, code and behaviours.
 They communicate by listening for and passing messages (represented as tuples `()`).
 Messages are pattern matched against behaviours and may be typed.
 There's no inheritance, only composition and behavioural traits.

 Cells are passed by reference and implemented as persistent (immutable) data structures.
-The "reader" of a cell gets a "view" of the cell's state as it was at that particular instant in time.
+The receiver of a cell gets a "view" of the cell's state as it was at that particular instant in time.
 Mutating a cell creates a new version from that "view", with structural sharing of its past states.

 The runtime is the stem.